 So, you are a seasoned, confident trainer experienced in the world of face-to-face (F2F) delivery.
 How do you take your skills, energy and flair that you already have and make it work in an online environment?

 This is important as the virtual environment is different from the F2F classroom and so your virtual delivery needs to reflect this.
-Just taking your F2F slides and delivering them virtually won’t work without making some changes to the way you design and deliver your training.
+Just taking your F2F slides and delivering them online won’t work without making some integral changes in order to deliver effective virtual training.

 People are more easily distracted these days with technology being so instant and at our fingertips.
 This is heightened in a virtual environment as pop-ups, apps and other programmes are an easy temptation for our attention.
 This means that in a virtual workshop we need to be delivering our training in such a way that grabs and keeps the attention of our participants, having them fully immersed and involved in our training.